-Quest Software Inc. (QSFT), which agreed last month to be bought by private-equity firm Insight Venture Partners for about $2 billion, received another bid at the same $23-a-share price.
+Quest Software Inc. (QSFT:US), which agreed last month to be bought by private-equity firm Insight Venture Partners for about $2 billion, received another bid at the same $23-a-share price.

 Quest, a provider of business software for managing and protecting data, decided to proceed with the Insight agreement, announced March 9, because it includes 60 days to shop for a better deal.
 Quest will pay Insight $4.2 million if it finds another buyer during the so-called “go-shop” period.

-Morgan Stanley (MS), Quest’s financial adviser, approached the unidentified bidder as part of the process of assessing the Insight transaction, according to the filing.
+Morgan Stanley (MS:US), Quest’s financial adviser, approached the unidentified bidder as part of the process of assessing the Insight transaction, according to the filing.

 Tom Johnson, a spokesman for Quest, declined to comment beyond the filing.